monika-piras/vue-dashboard-example/README.md

 The user can:

--view the detail of the user/product
+- view the detail of the user/product
--edit the detail of the user/product
+- edit the detail of the user/product
--add a new user/product to the list by filling in the form with controls
+- add a new user/product to the list by filling in the form with controls